 Awarding credentials to doctors

-The award of GMC credentials is closely modelled on processes used for awarding a Certificate of Completion of Training (CCT).
-This involves receiving a recommendation from a panel via the credential developing body and then asking doctors to confirm that they wish to have the credential recorded on the medical register.
+The award of GMC credentials is closely modelled on processes used for awarding CCTs.
+This involves receiving a recommendation from a panel via the credential developing body and then asking doctors to confirm that they wish to have the credential recorded on the list of medical registered practitioners (LRMP).

-We will carry out appropriate checks before awarding a credential and updating a doctor’s entry on the medical register.
-If there is any fitness to practise activity, we will postpone a decision on the award of the credential until this is resolved.
+We will carry out appropriate checks before awarding a credential and updating a doctor’s entry on the LRMP.
+If there is any fitness to practice activity, we will postpone a decision on award of the credential until this is resolved.

 Decisions regarding panel recommendation will be made by the credential developing body and appeals will be managed by the statutory education bodies.

-- A request by the doctor that they no longer wish to have the GMC credential.
+- a request by the doctor that they no longer wish to have the GMC credential, or

-- The GMC credential was awarded because of an administrative error.
+- the GMC credential was awarded because of an administrative error, or

-- It can be demonstrated that the GMC credential has been obtained fraudulently.
+- it can be demonstrated that the credential had been obtained fraudulently.